Miconazole and zinc oxide topical

 How should I use miconazole and zinc oxide topical?

-Your doctor may perform lab tests to make sure you have the type of infection that this medicine can treat effectively.
+Your doctor may perform lab tests to make sure you have the type of infection that miconazole and zinc oxide topical can treat effectively.

 Clean and dry the affected area before applying this medicine.
 You may use a mild soap.

-Use the ointment each time you change a diaper.
+Use the ointment for 1 week, each time you change a diaper.
 This medicine will not be effective without frequent diaper changes.

 Change your child's diapers as soon as they become wet or soiled.
 Keep the diaper area clean and dry.